What’s the best way to contact Hero Dogs?

 Where does Hero Dogs get its dogs?

 In the fall of 2018, we started our own breeding program.
 We also purchase and accept donated 8-12 week old puppies from qualified breeders whose primary breeding goals are the temperament, physical health, working ability, and longevity of their dogs.
+Additionally, we are part of the ADI Breeding Cooperative, from which we obtain puppies and to which we contribute puppies.

 What are the characteristics of a good service dog?